s-a-v-a-n-n-a/4th_semester/Move&forwarding/README.md

 ================================
 **AUTHORS**
 -----------
 Research was conducted by a second year student at MIPT Anna Savchuk in 2022.
-All pictures were also creates by author.
+All pictures were also created by author.

 **INTRODUCTION**
 --------------------